bgeschka/monitorer/README.md

 ## adding plugins

-One can simply add a file to the plugins/ folder, with the boilerplate below.
+One can simply add a plugin to the plugins/ folder, with the boilerplate below.
+The name of the file determines the plugins name
 After that, args is exposed to UI and can be edited

 ```javascript